 Connect your students to Smithsonian science experts in this weekly series of free live, interactive webinars.
 Hosted by Smithsonian educators, "Smithsonian Science How" will connect your students to authentic science, discoveries, and collections while inviting them to participate in live polls and ask and answer questions throughout.

-Thematically aligned with NMNH Digital School Programs, the webinars serve as excellent extension activities.
-Each webinar aligns with core content from the Animal Adaptions, Insect Survival, or Reefs Unleashed school programs, but is an independent experience.
+Thematically aligned with NMNH School Programs, the webinars serve as excellent extension activities.
+Each webinar aligns with core content from a school program, but is an independent experience.

 National Elementary School Standards